 Go to Retiree Tax Map California Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Mixed Tax Picture California has the highest tax rate in the country, at 13.3% (for millionaires).
 And while it doesn't tax Social Security income or Railroad Retirement benefits, all other retirement income is fair game.
 Sales taxes are high.
 But, there's a significant bright spot: If you're over 65, you get to claim an extra $110 exemption that comes right off your tax bill: Tt reduces what you owe directly, the same way as a federal tax credit would.
 State Sales Tax 7.25% state levy.
-Localities can add as much as 2.5%, and the average combined rate is 8.25%, according to the Tax Foundation.
+Localities can add as much as 2.5%, and the average combined rate is 8.54%, according to the Tax Foundation.
 Income Tax Range Low: 1% (on up to $16,030 of taxable income for married joint filers and up to $8,015 for those filing individually)High: 13.3% (on more than $1,074,996 for married joint filers and $1 million for those filing individually)Effective income tax rate: 3.1%/individual, 5%/joint Social Security Benefits are not taxed.
 Exemptions for Other Retirement Income Railroad Retirement benefits are exempt.
 All private, local, state and federal pensions are fully taxed.
 There is a 2.5% state penalty on early distributions from retirement plans, annuities and IRAs.IRAsTaxable at ordinary income tax rates.
 There is a 2.5% penalty on early distributions.401(k)s and Other Defined-Contribution Employer Retirement PlansTaxable at ordinary income tax rates.
 There is a 2.5% penalty on early distributions.Private PensionsTaxable at ordinary income tax rates.
 Public PensionsRailroad retirement benefits exempt.
 All other public pensions are taxable at ordinary income tax rates.
-Property Taxes Median property tax on California's median home value of $412,700 is $3,160, according to the Tax Foundation.Tax breaks for seniors: In 2014, the Governor reinstated the property tax postponement program, which provides property-tax relief to senior citizens, with revisions.
-Senior, blind and disabled citizens with an annual income of less than $35,000 and 40% equity in their homes can defer payment of property taxes, beginning September 2016.
-Each county may also implement a property tax postponement program of its own if it elects to do so.
+Property Taxes Median property tax on California's median home value of $409,300 is $3,237, according to the Tax Foundation.Tax breaks for seniors: Homeowners over 62 (or who are blind and disabled), with an annual income of less than $35,500 and at least 40% equity in their homes, can defer payment of property taxes.
+Interest is calculated on the amount outstanding.
 Vehicle Taxes California charges an annual fee that functions much like a property tax.
 The rate is 0.65% of the actual purchase price and is reduced for the first 11 years of ownership.
 For example, the VLF on a two-year-old vehicle purchased for $25,000 would be $147.
 Inheritance and Estate Taxes There is no inheritance tax or estate tax.